cloudfour/eleventy-patterns/README.md

 1. `npm ci` — Install necessary dependencies.
 2. `npm start` — Compile the project, start a server, and watch for updates.
 3. Review the pattern and prototype examples to get a feel for the site structure and scaffolding.
-4. Delete the examples.
-This can be done by running `npx gulp removeExamples`. **Use caution if you've made changes of your own!
+4. `npx gulp removeExamples` — Delete the example pattern and prototype. **Use caution if you've made changes of your own!
 This will remove and modify files.**
-5. `npm newPrototype` — Create your first prototype!
+5. `npx gulp newPrototype` — Create your first prototype!
+This command will scaffold out all the files necessary for a new prototype
+5. `npx gulp newPattern` — Create your first pattern!
+This command will scaffold out all the files necessary for a new pattern